OctoConsulting/18f-ads-pool-3/README.md

 During this phase, the team closed out the execution of the prototype by completing the documentation necessary for submitting the solicitation response to the government.

+## RFQ Section 24.0 Factor 1: Technical Approach ##
+*   Evidence to Digital Services Playbook - See Repository for Artifacts
+*   Criteria A through K – See Attachment E Approach Criteria Evidence for Pool 2

 # Alignment to Digital Services Playbook #

 | DSP Play  | Team Activities  |